Logotyp Jordbruksverket

 Fruit and berry varieties

-Fruit and berry varieties, including root stocks, can have two variants of descriptions
+Fruit and berry varieties, including root stocks, may have two types of descriptions

 • official description